-Under LIFO, the accountant precedes as though the first to leave is the item that has been there the least time.
-And, the next item to leave is seen as the second newest item, and so on.
-Under LIFO, the firm reports all 60 of the cans leaving stock will be valued as 60 of the 100 "March" cans.
-As a result, for a COGS becomes the following:
+Under LIFO, the accountant precedes as though the first to leave is the item that has been there the shortest time.
+And, the next to move has the value of the item on hand for the next longest time, and so on--in this case, the value of the100 "March" cans.
+As a result, for a COGS becomes the following::

 COGS = 60 x $1.50

 3. Average Cost

 Under the average cost method, the accountant computes a weighted average cost of goods sold per unit.
 For the peas example:

 Weighted Average COGS per Unit

 = (75 x $1.00 + 125 x $1.10 + 100 x $1.50) / ( 75 +125 + 100)

 = $1.21 / unit